apache/distributedlog/docs/user_guide/configuration/core.rst

 A general rule for log segment metadata upgrade is described as below.
 For example, we are upgrading from version *X* to version *X+1*.

 1. Upgrade the readers before upgrading writers.
 So the readers are able to recognize the log segments of version *X+1*.
 2. Upgrade the writers with the new binary of version *X+1* only.
 Keep the configuration `ledgerMetadataLayoutVersion` unchanged - still in version *X*.
 3. Once all the writers are running in same binary of version *X+1*.
 Update writers again with `ledgerMetadataLayoutVersion` set to version *X+1*.

+**Available Settings**

 - *ledgerMetadataLayoutVersion*: The logsegment metadata layout version.
 The default value is 5.
 Apply for `writers` only.
 - *ledgerMetadataSkipMinVersionCheck*: The flag indicates whether DL should enforce minimum log segment metadata vesion check.